isndev/qb/README.md

 #include "PingPongActor.h"

 int main (int argc, char *argv[]) {
-    // (optional) initialize the cube logger
+    // (optional) initialize the qb logger
     qb::io::log::init(argv[0]); // filename

-    // configure the Engine
+    // configure the Core
     // Note : I will use only the core 0 and 1
     qb::Main main({0, 1});